 Definitions -- DPRK Terminology

-Juche (DPRK) calendar: Years are counted from 1911 (year one), when Kim Il-Sung was conceived.
+Juche (DPRK) calendar: Years are counted from 1911, when Kim Il-Sung was conceived.
 2015 is Juche 104.
 On North Korean news web sites for example, a sample date would be August 5, Juche 104.
 (Although he was actually born in 1912, In Korea babies are considered to be 1 year old at birth.)

 Pyongyang time zone: The DPRK decided to mark the 70th anniversary in 2015 of the defeat of the Japanese in WWII by changing its time zone by 30 minutes.
 According to news source Rodong Sinmun (8/8/15), "It was on August 15 when President Kim Il Sung, benefactor of national resurrection and peerless patriot, crushed the brigandish Japanese imperialists by making long journeys of anti-Japanese bloody battles and liberated Korea."
 Japan had set Korea's time zone to coincide with theirs at 9 hours ahead of GMT; North Korea's would be 1/2 hour earlier.
 However in 2018 North Korea reverted to the same time zone as South Korea (and Japan).

 Juche/Kimilsungism-Kimjongilism: North Korea's central ideology and official guiding principle, developed by Kim Il Sung and expanded by Kim Jong-Il, emphasizing self-reliance, independence, and the belief of the people in themselves (with the guidance of the leader) to determine their own destiny, with man rather than a supreme religious power as the center. (on this Naenara page, scroll down to "Guiding Ideology" in the menu.)